Romney campaign will keep controversial Obama ad

 While former U.S. House of Representatives Speaker Newt Gingrich has risen in recent national polls, Romney is among the front-runners to win the party's nomination to take on Obama.

-Gitcho said the Republican's campaign is "not backing down just because Democrats don't like an ad from our campaign."
+Gitcho said that the Republican's campaign is "not backing down just because the Democrats don't like an ad from our campaign."

 Republican strategist Kevin Madden, an adviser to the Romney campaign, noted that the ad had an approval disclaimer from Romney indicating the candidate approved of the language and quote used in the ad.